j-d0g/mistral-7b-nli/README.md

 - The Mistral AI team for releasing the Mistral-7B model
 - Hugging Face for their transformers, PEFT, and TRL libraries
 - The Chain-of-Thought paper authors

-***Generative AI Disclaimer**: AI Tool(s) were used to aid in iterative development of this solution, as well as mass code refactoring, modularisation, visualizations and development & maintenance of documentation.
-Without the use of Generative AI as a tool, I would not have been able to have iterated through all the cycles of my solution in time given the constraints.
-Generative AI was not used to dictate or steer my solution, but rather steered with intent from my own ideas and research interests.*